 - Ensuring the schools ICT systems meet the digital and technology standards as set out by the Department for Education. - Ensuring the school's ICT systems has appropriate levels of security in place, such as filtering and monitoring systems, and are reviewed on a regular basis to assess effectiveness and ensure students are kept safe from potentially harmful and inappropriate content and contact online while at school, including terrorist and extremist material. - Ensuring that the school's ICT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly. - Ensuring the schools ICT systems and networks are robust and resilient to cyber security attack.
-Achieving and maintaining Cyber Essentials accreditation through annual audits.
+To undergo internal audits as required by the Aspire Trust.
+To achieve and maintain Cyber Essentials accreditation through annual audits.
 Cyber Essentials is a government-backed, industry-supported scheme to help organisations protect themselves against common online threats. - Ensuring that there is regular monitoring in place of the school's ICT systems.
 Any misuse is logged and reported as appropriate to DSL, Head Teacher, or Head of Year. - Ensuring Capita meets their contractual obligations with the school around ICT management. - Ensuring the school's network, data and systems have appropriate levels of backup in place. - Provide regular training and raise general awareness on working safely online, being cybersecure and general data protection matters.